anonaddy/anonaddy/SELF-HOSTING.md

 sudo openssl dhparam -out /etc/nginx/ssl/dhparam.pem 4096
 ```

-The above command wil take quite some time.
+The above command will take quite some time, so go grab a cup of tea/coffee!

 Next create the Nginx server block: